baogegeJiang/jPicker/README.md

  3 initialize the program:
-   initPicker : We have write a script to initialize the environment according to your setting genQuake0Sim : the function will generate some simulate quakes in tool/locFunc/quake0Sim.mat to help us locate quakes
+   initPicker : We have write a script to initialize the environment according to your setting
-                  if you have already found some good quakes, you can overwrite the mat file. the number of quakes should be about 200. genNewModelasp : to generate a mat file saving the veloctity model used in mattaup you can chang the velocity structure in tool/mattaup/iasp91.tvel
    loadFile: load some file that we will use in the process

  4 run